SHIFTING ROOTS

 However, growing a cut flower garden in shade has some serious downsides that you should know.
 Let’s discuss these first before we get into the flowers you can grow.

 Do you prefer your content in video form?
-You can watch this video below.
-Otherwise, keep scrolling for the flowers & issues to be aware of with a part shade cutting garden.
+Watch the video below!
+Otherwise, keep scrolling for the flowers & issues to be aware of with a part-shade cutting garden.

 Limitations of growing cut flowers in part shade

-First up, is the stem length and strength.
-I find that a lot of the flowers I list in this post don’t have as strong of stems as I would like–especially the ones on this list that do better in full sun, but will tolerate part shade.
+First up is the stem length and strength.
+I find that many of the flowers I list in this post don’t have as strong of stems as I would like–especially the ones on this list that do better in full sun, but will tolerate part shade.

 Some of these flowers, like lily of the valley, have such short stems that I wouldn’t use them for anything other than boutonnieres and arrangements in teacups and other short vessels.